Coachella Valley

 Highways

-Examples include:
+Examples of highway improvements include:

-- Add Express Lanes on I-10
+- Adding Express Lanes on I-10

 - Expand Freeway Service Patrol to I-10 to quickly clear incidents from the freeway and keep traffic flowing